aaravm4/surviv-stat-bot/readme.md

 # Surviv io Stat Bot

-Sorry surviv discord users, but this bot had been discontinued.
-I have not been able to find proper free hosting.
-I have seen that 10 serveres have already downloaded it.
-I'm sorry that you won't be able to use it anymore.
-Thanks, Aarav.

 The **Surviv io Stat Bot** is an easy to use discord bot written in `discord.py-rewrite` and was created by **AaravM4#9558**.
 > [INVITE URL](https://discordapp.com/api/oauth2/authorize?client_id=655541871006842891&permissions=0&scope=bot)